 - Query String Parameters: Query string parameters are used for sending information through the URL (e.g. example.com/?search=dresses).
 This is one of the most powerful targeting conditions, so we dedicated a separate article to it (the article is focused on email merge tags but the principle applies to any URL parameters).

 Here we selected "city" as the query parameter key.
 So, that matches mysite.com/?city=Amsterdam, ?city=Paris, ?city=London...
 To target a specific key value (e.g. Amsterdam) you would have to change the trigger to "city=Amsterdam".

 - The triggers "is empty" and "is not empty" are particularly useful here to set up audiences that trigger if no (or any) parameter is set.

 - When applicable, try to use the "contains" trigger instead of "equals".
-This is especially true for triggers based parameters.
-For example, if you used "utm_source equals adwords" but the link is "mysite/?utm_source=adwords/", the personalization wouldn't trigger correctly.
+This is especially true for triggers based on parameters.
+For example, if you used "utm_source equals adwords" but the link is "mysite/?utm_source=adwords/", the experience wouldn't trigger correctly.
 The / at the end of the link wouldn't be an exact match.

 - Query String Parameters are the most powerful targeting condition.
 With query string parameters, you can leverage information stored by your email service or CRM platform (e.g. your lead's job title).

 - Remember to correctly use the AND/OR function.
 For example: You can target visitors from two UTM campaigns but a person can only view one ad campaign at a time.
 So, use the "OR" function to combine those triggers.